 This assignment must demonstrate an understanding of structural issues facing health organizations, the relationship to organizational performance, and the leadership necessary to recommend and execute the desired changes.

-Teams of two-three students will Community Health Needs Assessment (CHNA) published by a tax-exempt hospital (as part of the CHNA community benefit requirement defined by the Internal Revenue Service) and critique that CHNA and the related implementation plan.
+Teams of two-three students will be given the Community Health Needs Assessment (CHNA) published by Northwell Health, a tax-exempt hospital (as part of the CHNA community benefit requirement defined by the Internal Revenue Service) and critique that CHNA and the related implementation plan.
 The critique must be concise but comprehensive in describing the student’s analysis of the elements found in or found missing from the document and the implementation plan.
-The assignment includes a paper and a recorded short presentation.
+The assignment includes a paper and a short presentation.

 The critique must include the following points at a minimum: